blegat/openvoc/README.md

 Then, to install the gems, run

     $ bundle install --without production

+Create and populate the database with

+    $ bundle exec rake db:create
+    $ bundle exec rake db:migrate
+    $ bundle exec rake db:populate

 You can now try it by running a server on a terminal with

     $ rails server # or rails s
 Then open a browser at the address `http://localhost:3000/` and should see openvoc in action running locally.

+You can visualize controllers and models in picture thanks to [railroady](http://railroady.prestonlee.com/) by installing graphviz (e.g. `sudo apt-get install graphviz`) and running

+    $ bundle exec rake diagram:all
+The pictures will be in the `doc` subdirectory.

+You can update the annotation of the models with (already done normally)

     $ annotate -p after -mi